Hot off the retro press: November 2023 • Freshly updated July 2025

 We’re going back in time when you could pull up to the counter at the local drug store and order a Chocolate Soda.

-This chocolate soda recipe only requires three ingredients, but then you top with peppermint whipped cream and peppermint sprinkles making it a unique holiday treat.
+This chocolate soda recipe only requires three ingredients, but then you top with peppermint whipped cream and peppermint sprinkles making it a unique vintage treat.

 Basic Recipe For Ice Cream Soda